Paschalis Kassos

-Paschalis Kassos (Πασχάλης Κάσσος, born 7 November 1991) is a Greek professional footballer who plays as a winger for Super League 2 club Niki Volos.
+Paschalis Kassos (Πασχάλης Κάσσος, born 7 November 1991) is a Greek professional footballer who plays as a winger for Super League 2 club Anagennisi Karditsa.

 Career

 Doxa Drama

 Kassos signed for Doxa Drama in 2011 and was loaned out to Prosotsani to get playing time.
 He debuted for Doxa Drama on 9 December 2012 in a home win against Ethnikos Gazoros.
 Kassos managed to score his first goal for the club on 15 May 2013 in a home draw against Fokikos.
 Totally in his two years with Doxa he appeared in 45 matches and scored 7 goals.

 Iraklis

 On 19 August 2014 Kassos signed for Football League club Iraklis.

 Aris

 On 27 July 2017 he joined Aris.
 On 28 October 2017 he scored his first goal for the club in a 5-0 home win against Aiginiakos.
 On 12 March he scored in a 3-0 home win against Ergotelis.